 Artwork on cover by DeVon;

-This is the fourth & final article of a Four Part series about the 2023 Los Angeles Art Week by Brooke Harker
+This is the fourth & final article in a Four Part series about the 2023 Los Angeles Art Week by Brooke Harker.
+It features the 2023 LA Art Show.
+Here are the rest of the articles – 1.
+An Artist’s Perspective, 2.
+Felix Art Fair, 3.
+Frieze & Spring/Break Art Fairs

-The LA Art Show, to my surprise was my favorite of all the art fairs this year.
-In the past, I wasn’t a big fan of the event, mainly because I’d get so tired and didn’t resonate with most of the art.
+To my surprise, the 2023 LA Art Show was my favorite of all the art fairs this year.
+In the past, I wasn’t a big fan of the event, mainly because I didn’t resonate with most of the art.
 This year I loved the event and appreciated such a diversity of works in various styles.
-My plan to zoom fast through this event wasn’t as well thought out of a thought as I only left myself a couple hours to attend before close.
+Unfortunately, I did not have a much time as I would have like at this art fair.
 There was far more art that I wanted to spend time with.

-Image Detail, “King Steph” (43.5”x 63”- oil on linen) by Maudy Alferink with Gallery 1202 out of Gilroy, CA; photo by Brooke Harker; courtesy of ETG
+Image Detail, “King Steph” (43.5”x 63”- oil on linen) by Maudy Alferink with Gallery, CA; photo by Brooke Harker; courtesy of ETG

 I still made it through to see all of the art and found ten favorites along the way.
 Perhaps my plan to zoom needs to be revised to allow extra time to meander back to what stands out.

-Of the many pieces that caught my attention, the provocative portrait “King Steph” (43.5”x 63”- oil on linen) by Maudy Alferink with Gallery 1202 out of Gilroy, CA stood out.
-Alferink, from the Netherlands paints hyper realistic portraits of women that exude feminine power and shine with a luminescent quality in the details of their garments, surroundings and facial features.
+One of the pieces that caught my attention was the provocative portrait “King Steph” by Maudy Alferink.
+Exhibiting with Gallery 1202 out of Gilroy, CA Alferink is from the Netherlands.
+The artist paints hyper realistic portraits of women that exude feminine power.
+The artworks shine with a luminescent quality in the details of their garments, surroundings and facial features.

-Another portrayal of feminine power and creativity came from Nigerian artist, Ifeoluwa Alade on display with Abend Gallery out of Denver, Colorado.
-His imaginative painting “Nest” (60” x 40” – acrylic on canvas) particularly caught my attention, as it wove together an image of a woman whose hair seemed to be wrapped in an ornate nest of flowers, a place for birds to roost.
+Another portrayal of feminine power and creativity came from Nigerian artist, Ifeoluwa Alade.
+This artist’s work was on display with Abend Gallery out of Denver, Colorado.
+His imaginative painting “Nest” (60” x 40” – acrylic on canvas) was brilliant.
+It wove together an image of a woman whose hair seemed to be wrapped in an ornate nest of flowers, a place for birds to roost.

-Many powerful women shined in the spotlight of the 193 Gallery booth out of Paris which exhibited the work of Kenyan photographer Thandiwe Muriu.
+Many powerful women were showcased in the artworks at 193 Gallery booth out of Paris.
+It exhibited the work of Kenyan photographer Thandiwe Muriu.
 The bright yellow walls of this booth corresponded with the pops of yellow designs in the fabric of the women Muriu featured in her dynamic photographs.

 Photography by Thandiwe Muriu on exhibit with 193 Gallery at LA Art Show; photo by Brooke Harker; courtesy of ETG